MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/05/devtools.md

 1. In the URL bar, navigate to the project that you want to debug using Microsoft Edge Developer Tools for Visual Studio Code.

-Alternatively, you can use the Edge Developer Tools in Visual Studio Code to launch Microsoft Edge with your own project, as follows.
+Alternatively, you can use the Edge Developer Tools in Visual Studio Code to launch Microsoft Edge with your own project, to debug it, as follows.

-**To use the Edge Developer Tools in Visual Studio Code to debug your own project:**
+**To launch Microsoft Edge with your own project:**

 1. In Visual Studio Code, open a new window (**File** > **New Window**).
 At this point, no folder is opened.